Our lawyers are actively reviewing hair relaxer cancer lawsuits across all 50 states. This page provides:

 Uterine Cancer Settlements and Verdicts

 Below are summaries of settlements and verdicts from prior cases in which uterine cancer was the primary injury.
 This might give us a lens to settlement amounts and jury payouts for a chemical hair relaxer or hair perm lawsuit.
 These are not product liability lawsuits.
-They are medical malpractice cases in which the plaintiffs are alleging that the doctor negligently failed to diagnose uterine cancer.
+They are medical malpractice cases in which the plaintiffs are alleging that the doctor negligently failed to diagnose uterine cancer but we think these provide some context.

-• $1,800,000 Settlement (Illinois 2020): failure to diagnose uterine cancer in a 41-year-old plaintiff from Chicago resulted in a 4-year delay in treatment allowing cancer to progress.
+- $1,800,000 Settlement (Illinois 2020): failure to diagnose uterine cancer in a 41-year-old plaintiff from Chicago resulted in a 4-year delay in treatment, allowing cancer to progress.
 There is a big difference between a delay in diagnosing cancer and causing cancer from a jury’s perspective.
-And… a doctor who makes an innocent mistake is also a more sympathetic defendant that a company that put toxic chemicals in their product without telling anyone.
+And… a doctor who makes an innocent mistake is also a more sympathetic defendant than a company that puts toxic chemicals in their product without telling anyone.

 There are different issues in these lawsuits – mostly medical malpractice – that you would see in a hair straightener lawsuit against L’Oréal or another one of these defendants.
 But malpractice cases are often hard to prove.
-If these claims are strong, the harm is serious and the settlement amount could be very high.
+If these claims are strong, the harm is serious, and the settlement amounts could be very high.

 Contact Us About Filing a Hair Relaxer Cancer Lawsuit

-Our firm is currently investigating product liability cases alleging that chemicals in hair perm and hair relaxer products cause uterine cancer.
-If you were diagnosed with uterine cancer after years of regularly using a chemical hair straightener, contact our office today for a free consultation at 800-553-8082 or get a free online consultation.
+Our firm is currently investigating product liability cases alleging that chemicals in hair perm and hair relaxer products cause uterine cancer and other conditions that we talk about above.
+If you harmed by regularly using a chemical hair straightener, contact our office today for a free consultation at 800-553-8082 or get a free online consultation.